Gustatory rhinitis is the medical term for a runny nose while you eat. Certain foods, especially hot and spicy ones, are known triggers.

 - avoiding your personal triggers

-- avoiding occupational triggers (painting, construction) or wearing a mask while working
+- avoiding occupational triggers (such as painting and construction) or wearing a mask while working

 - using fragrance-free soaps, laundry detergents, moisturizers, and hair products